Website Manager

 Section 5.
 Monthly Board Meeting Attendance.

-• Board members are expected to submit an update to the Executive board if they are missing a meeting via email.
+• Board members are expected to submit an update to the Executive board if they are unable to attend a

 Article 6- Amendments